Mitcheljager/svelte-tiny-linked-charts/README.md

-width | 150 | Width of the chart in pixels. barMinWidth | 4 | Width of the bars in the chart in pixels. barMinHeight | 0 | Minimum height of the bars in the chart in pixels. grow | false | Whether or not the bar should grow to fill out the full width of the chart. align | right | The side the bars should align to when they do not completely fill out the chart. gap | 1 | Gap between the bars in pixels.
+width | 150 | Width of the chart in pixels. barMinWidth | 4 | Width of the bars in the chart in pixels. barMinHeight | 0 | Minimum height of the bars in the chart in pixels. hideBarBelow | 0 | Bars below this value will be hidden, showing as 0 height. grow | false | Whether or not the bar should grow to fill out the full width of the chart. align | right | The side the bars should align to when they do not completely fill out the chart. gap | 1 | Gap between the bars in pixels.